-Learn how to make a homemade, healthy iced chai latte with my recipe that uses either tea bags or a concentrate!
-Perfect for a tea drinker on a warm day!
+Learn how to make a homemade, healthy iced chai latte with my easy recipe that uses either tea bags or a concentrate!
+It’s the perfect cold drink for a tea drinker on a warm day!

 This is for all of my tea lovers that can’t bear to give up their brew in the summer.